TathergangBrathering/Alphabetazation/draft/enjoy-ahoi.md

        D    G     C  3x
   Give AHOI a try
   To be your better banking A-P-I
-  Please raise your coffee cup
+  Please raise your glühwein cup
        Am       C        G
   And sing praises the hub